 Julie Wayne was born in the US, lives in France and has worked in India for more than twenty years.
 She is an economist by education, a photographer by profession and an environmental and vegan activist by passion.
 She is also a writer, and has composed most of the text on this website.
 She is an antispeciesist xenophile, meaning that while celebrating the distinctions between individuals of different species and rejoicing in the wide-palette of cultural differences worldwide, she embraces the commonalities of nearly every sentient being on Earth, most notably the desire to live free from harm, to love abundantly and to thrive without harming others.

-Madhavi Kolte is a law graduate but a sculptor by profession who had a very successful career both in India and abroad, until she learned about the escalation of the environmental crises.
-Though she treated her artwork as a dialogue with Mother Earth and always invited viewers into the conversation, in order to reach a wider public she decided to take a hiatus from her studio work and devote her energies full-time to environmental activism.
-Since then she has volunteered with different environmental organisations while pursuing the diploma course with Ecological Society in Pune.
+Madhavi Kolte is a law graduate but a sculptor by profession who had a very successful career both in India and abroad until she learned about the escalation of the environmental crises.
+Though she treats her artwork as a dialogue with Mother Earth, she devotes most of her time to environmental activism.
+She has volunteered with different environmental organisations and held a fundraising show while pursuing the diploma course with Ecological Society in Pune.
 After becoming a certified Climate Healer, she co-organised the Pune Health and Sustainability Conference in 2019.
 The motivation to create Jeeva Bhavana was a direct result of the conference’s success, when Madhavi, Sanjeev and Julie (the conference’s other organiser) understood the necessity of a grass-roots, India-centered organization that seeks a paradigm transformation for the betterment of all.

 Sanjeev Naik, an engineer by education, worked for over 25 years in the IT Software Industry.
 For the last 3 years, he has devoted his time exclusively to various environmental activities.
 Volunteering with organisations in the field of environmental waste awareness campaigns and river rejuvenation programs led him to delve more into environmental issues and sustainability solutions and to complete the Ecological Society (Pune) course in Nature Conservation and Sustainable Management of Natural Resources.
 His passion for the natural world and birds (and birdwatching) has led him to complete courses in Ornithology, Avian Conservation, Arthropods and Limnology, the knowledge of which has been instrumental in his understanding of conservation and biodiversity issues.